Best of 3

-If your name on discord is different from your displayed name on Challonge, you will be DQed on sight for causing confusion and therefore halting the event.
-Tournament staff should not have trouble finding you when they are tasked with calling your match.
+If your name on discord is different from your displayed name on Challonge, you will be DQed on sight for causing confusion and delays.
+Tournament staff should not have trouble finding you when they are trying to call your match.

 2) Ethernet is a requirement for playing.
 Players on Wi-Fi connectivity must forfeit if their connection causes disruptions.
 To be specific, if your connection is deemed "unacceptable" by staff/admins, you will be disqualified from the current tournament and blacklisted for all future events.

-(Players on the blacklist can be appealed if they can provide proof that their connection has improved)
+(Players on the blacklist can appeal if they can provide proof that their connection has improved)

 3) Any kind of tampering (Pausing after the starting gate, or messing with the pad buffer mid-game for example) will result in an instant loss of that round.
 However, pausing is allowed if a situation occurs that involves Rule 6.

-4) You cannot pick a stage you have already won on.
+4) You cannot pick a stage you have already won on in a set.
 This rule is known as "David's Stupid Rule" or DSR.

 5) Non-spectated games work off an honor system.
 The player who won will self-report their scores in challonge.